Nica Pierce: Films

 She wakes up taped to her wheelchair, restrained by Ian.
 Nica tells him that Chucky is responsible for the murders.
 Ian ignores this, but looks at footage from the camera he had placed on Chucky to catch his wife having an affair on him with Jill.
 Just as he begins to know the truth about the doll, Chucky murders him with an axe.
 Nica manages to break the restraints and attack Chucky but gets pushed over the balcony.
 Nica begs to know his motive, and Chucky reveals himself as a family friend who was secretly in love with Nica's mother Sarah.
 He says he killed Nica's father and kidnapped Sarah.
 When Sarah contacted the police and staged his arrest (which is revealed to be the backdrop of Chucky, in his human form as Charles Lee Ray, transferring his soul to a doll), he stabbed her in the stomach, causing Nica's disability.

 Nica fights off Chucky before he can kill her but when a police officer walks in and sees Barb's corpse with Nica holding a bloody knife, she gets blamed for the murders and committed to a mental hospital.

-Nica returned in the seventh installment with Fiona Dourif reprising her role.
-She subsequently becomes possessed by Chucky at the end of the film, and he/she escapes the mental hospital with Tiffany.
+In Cult of Chucky, Fiona Dourif reprising her role as Nica Pierce, now committed to a mental hospital.
+She is convinced by the hospital's psychologist and sexual abuser, Dr. Foley, that Chucky was a figment of her imagination and that she truly killed her family during the events of the prior film.
+After multiple Chucky dolls appear at the hospital, Nica is blamed for the various murders which happen to the other patients.
+The film ends with Nica becoming possessed by Chucky, and they escape the mental hospital with Tiffany.